zodybm/nmap/README.md

 ## What you will learn
 * How to use nmap to build a subnet of the various hosts on a network.
-* The different tags you can use to
+* The different tags you can use to find various pieces of information about a given host.